|The Frankfurt-Tipp rating:|

 |Production country:||USA/Australien 2017|

 |Rated:||From 16 years|

-The board of Winchester is a thorn in the side of the eccentric goings-on of widow Sarah Winchester (Helen Mirren).
-Finally, the heiress of the weapons empire claims that the villa, which she has had built for decades, is haunted.
-Psychologist Dr. Eric Price (Jason Clarke) is assigned to spend time on the estate investigating Sarah's state of mind, hoping to take her away from business.
-At first, of course, the doctor doesn't believe a word the widow tells him.
-But the more time he spends in the gigantic estate, the more he has to admit to himself that not everything is right here.
-But are the tormented souls of the deceased really at work here?
+The board of Winchester is thorn in the side of widow Sarah Winchester's (Helen Mirren) eccentric goings-on.
+After all, the heiress to the gun empire claims the mansion she's had built for decades is haunted.
+Psychologist Dr. Eric Price (Jason Clarke) is hired to spend time at the mansion investigating Sarah's mental state - in hopes of removing her from business management.
+At first, of course, the doctor doesn't believe a word of what the widow tells him.
+But the more time he spends in the gigantic estate, the more he has to admit to himself that all is really not right here.
+But are the tortured souls of the dead really at work here?

-Beyond that, the very loose story based on true events is quite a mess.
-Not only the script, but the whole production seems to be uninspired and bristles with clichés, thin dialogues and boring predictability.
-In contrast to the really well done "Conjuring"-movies, there is hardly any real tension to be found.
-Yes, every now and then the whole thing is very atmospheric and the ghost story has one or two good shocking moments to offer.
-But the rest is just no more than 08/15 goods without any form of surprise effects.
+But apart from that, the story, which is very loosely based on true events, is pretty rubbish.
+Not only the screenplay, but the whole production seems badly uninspired and bristles with clichés, thin dialogues and boring predictability.
+Unlike, say, the really successful Conjuring movies, this one barely manages to build any real suspense.
+Yes, now and then the whole thing is very atmospheric and one or two good scary moments the ghost fairy tale has to offer.
+But the rest is just nothing more than 08/15-ware without any form of surprise effects.